shreyshrey/ml-code-analysis-tool/README.md

 This section detail the technical decision, assumptions and trad-offs made during the development of this tool.

-Local tool: Ollama
+**Local tool:** Ollama
-Alternatives that were considered: LM studio, GPT4ALL Why Ollama: its felxible, controlled anc customised.
+**Alternatives that were considered:** LM studio, GPT4ALL **Why Ollama:** its felxible, controlled anc customised.
 For more advanced users such as developers, while other are more user-friendly.
 It is full open-source and avaliable for all major OS.
+It is secure when working with sensitive codebase.
+It also avoid network latency and cannot be dependent on issues such as deprecation or outage.

-Model: `qwen2.5-coder:7b`
+**Model:** `qwen2.5-coder:7b`
-Alternatives that were considered: `codellama:7b`
-Why `qwen2.5-coder:7b`: this model has demonstarted state-of-the-art performance for its size.
+**Alternatives that were considered:** `codellama:7b` **Why `qwen2.5-coder:7b`:** this model has demonstarted state-of-the-art performance for its size.
 The critical code genration benchmarh for HumanEvl, thie model shows significatn improvement over the alternative choice.
 Resulting in more accurate and logically sound unit test.
 Both models were tested out of with `qwen2.5-coder:7b` not only created better unit test but also faster.

+**Interface choice:**: A simple command-line tool **Why**: it is lightweight, native and can be easily integrated into larger automated workflow and IDEs.
+**Trade-off**: prioritised developer workflow integration and performance over the visual discoverability and potential ease of use that GUI might offer.

+### Future improvements

+With more time, the tool can evolved into intelligent-assistant.
+1. Multile files instead of running each file one ny one to generate the tests.
+2. Full integration to IDE, currently the user have to highlight and run the code.
+It would be ideal to have it run from the menu or command palette.
+3. Performance - currently the tol waits for the entire test file to be generated before displaying it.
+For complex test, this can be slow (encountered during testing).
+Perphas having stream can generate test code token-by-token, for immediate feedback and potenatial increase in the perofmance.